 Java concepts are a must for all programmers.
 Usually, we learn C, C++ for starting, And the next language we learn is Java.
 In this article, we are going to put in front of you some of the fundamental concepts of Java.
 And before we start, we need to learn what it is, what are the features of Java and how we can install it.
 In this blog we are going to cover the installation process of Java, how we write the Hello World program, what member variables are, what are data types and operators, and what are control statements.
 Then we will go through the classes and objects, and the structure of a program.
 Finally, we will look into Input and Output handling of the file in Java, and the arrays in Java.
 And we will finish off the article discussing the OOPS concept and Exception Handling.
 So, let’s begin the article.
-And you can contact us for your Java training.
+And you can contact us for your Core Java online training.
 Naresh I Technologies is the number one computer training institute in Hyderabad and among the top five computer training institutes in India.
 Contact us anytime for your Java training.

 You can download Java from here.
 However, make sure you have an Oracle Account, and you will require to accept the terms and conditions.
 You need to download the developer version from here.
 Download Java's latest version.
 However, remember that JRE has been deprecated from Java 10 onward.
 Hence now you need not include it in the URL after JDK plus there is no JRE now.
 This will show when you will be installing the Netbean.
 Before, when you used to download, both the JDK and the JRE used to be present in the zipped file.
 However, now you will find only JDK.
 Download hence and follow all the instructions, and go on clicking ok.
 Once you install Java successfully, you need to update the Environment variable.
 You will witness here as well.
 If you are downloading a version post-Java 10, you need to add only the jdk bin URL in the environment variable path section.
 Or else you need to add till bin the URL for JRE as well.